bump-sh/cli/README.md

 ### `bump overlay [DEFINITION_FILE] [OVERLAY_FILE]`

-> This feature supports the [OpenAPI Overlay specification](https://github.com/OAI/Overlay-Specification).
-It is also possible to apply an OAS Overlay to an AsyncAPI definition file.
+> This feature implements the [OpenAPI Overlay specification](https://github.com/OAI/Overlay-Specification).
+It is possible to apply an Overlay to any kind of document, be it an OpenAPI or AsyncAPI definition file.
 {: .info}

 The Overlay specification of OpenAPI makes it possible to modify the content of an API definition file by adding a layer on top of it.
 That layer helps adding, removing or changing some or all of the content of the original definition.